End-To-End

 - A simple solution is to use the row index as an ID by resetting the index:

-housing_with_id = housing.reset_index() # adds an `index` column train_set, test_set = split_data_with_id_hash(housing_with_id, 0.2, "index")
+housing_with_id = housing.reset_index() # adds an `index` column train_set, test_set = split_data_with_id_hash(housing_with_id, 0.2, "index") - If using the row index as ID:

 - Ensure new data is only appended (no deletion or reordering).